Abe Lincoln may have said that you can’t always please everyone.

 Usually, these beetles are reddish-orange or bright yellow with black markings on their elytra (hard wing coverings).

-That aside, they have a long, clubbed antenna that they use for feeling and smelling their way around.
+That aside, they have a long, clubbed antenna for feeling and smelling their way around.
 Festive Tiger Beetles primarily eat small insects, including other smaller tiger beetles.

-Festive Tiger Beetles lay eggs either in the soil or on vegetation near water sources such as lakes, streams, or ponds.
+Festive Tiger Beetles lay eggs in the soil or vegetation near water sources such as lakes, streams, or ponds.

-They don’t require much more than moisture to survive, so they’re often found near bodies of water during the summer months.
+They don’t require much more than moisture to survive, so they’re often found near bodies of water during summer.
 This is when water levels are lower due to the hot weather conditions.

 47. Fiery Searcher Caterpillar Hunter

 In the United States, there are about 25,000 species of beetles.
-In Minnesota alone, there are about 3000 different species found in our state.
+In Minnesota alone, about 3000 different species are found in our state.

 The Fiery Searcher Caterpillar Hunter (Calosoma scrutator) is a beetle commonly found on the ground near leaf litter or under logs.

 In addition, they feed on small insects such as caterpillars and maggots.
-This beetle is a medium-sized brown-bodied insect with short antennae, which can be found during July – November.
+This beetle is a medium-sized brown-bodied insect with short antennae, which can be found from July – November.

-But they’re most active during August – October.
+But they’re most active from August to October.
 As our list of the several types of beetles in Minnesota is ending, this particular beetle will not be left out.

 48. Fire-colored Beetle

 Most often, the larvae are white, while the adults are usually reddish-orange or yellowish-orange.
-Adult males have two long horns on their heads which they use for fighting with other males over territory.
+Adult males have two long horns on their heads, which they use to fight with other males over territory.

 Females have no horns or antennae, which makes them hard to identify at first glance.
 The Fire-colored beetle winds up our list of Minnesota’s different types of beetles!